udevbe/greenfield/README.md

 *The end result is a near ideal solution that is expected be fast enough to support gaming.*

-There is however one drawback and that's the use of web sockets which is ill-suited for network constrained environments.
-Future implementations will use WebTransport with a fallback to WebRTC.
+One drawback still remains and that's the use of to WebRTC datachannel.
+Although we make it operate in UDP mode and assure reliable transfers using [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md), there is still a lot of needless overhead because of the SCTP header that is included.
+This lowers the available packet size from 1400 bytes in a standard UDP connection to ~1200 bytes in an WebRTC datachannel message.
+WebTransport is expected to bring some relieve here.

 ### Copy-Paste